- Florentino Perez calls Conte again

 - Updated: July 25, 2018

-Well. the transfer window is still open, and regardless of the absence of Real Madrid’s former talisman, the Real Madrid hierarchy still have the chance to make that high profile signing or signings that would give the Los Merengues and edge over the Catalans in subsequent Classico fixtures, and we wait to see how it all pans out.
+Well. the transfer window is still open, and regardless of the absence of Real Madrid’s former talisman, the Real Madrid hierarchy still have the chance to make that high profile signing or signings that would give Los Merengues and edge over the Catalans in subsequent Classico fixtures.